5 Commonwealth

 3-5 Commonwealth (ca. 1870), photograph by Frederick M. Smith, II; courtesy of the Print Department, Boston Public Library

-On April 15, 1903, 5 Commonwealth was purchased from Abbott Lawrence’s estate by Walter Cabot Baylies and Richard Middlecott Saltonstall, trustees under the will of George Phineas Upham. formerly of 144 Beacon.
-The house was purchased to be the home of Walter Baylies and his wife, Charlotte (Upham) Baylies, George Upham’s daughter.
+On April 15, 1903, 5 Commonwealth was purchased from Abbott Lawrence’s estate by Walter Cabot Baylies and Richard Middlecott Saltonstall, trustees under the will of George Phineas Upham, formerly of 144 Beacon.
+The house was purchased to be the home of Walter Cabot Baylies and his wife, Charlotte (Upham) Baylies, George Upham’s daughter.
 They previously had lived at 61 Commonwealth.
 They also maintained a home in Nahant, which Charlotte Baylies had inherited from her father, and a home, Oxbow, in Taunton.
 Walter Baylies’s mother, Nathalie Elizabeth (Ray) Baylies, the widow of Edmund Lincoln Baylies, also maintained a home, Kippanwoods, in Taunton.

 Walter Baylies was a cotton broker and wholesale dry goods merchant, and an investor in and director of numerous electric and gas utility companies, textile mills, banks, and railroads.